METALLURGY & PROCESSING

 PROCESSING

-High grade ROM ore will be mined and transported directly to the heap leach by trucks.
-Lime will be added to the trucks in route to the leach pad.
-Lower grade material is stockpiled for processing at the end of the Project’s life.
+High-grade ROM ore will be mined and transported directly to the heap leach pad by trucks.
+Lime will be added to the trucks en-route to the leach pad.
+Lower-grade material will be stockpiled for processing at the end of the Project’s life.

 Processing operations will treat the solutions from the heap leach facility operating in a new ADR (adsorption, desorption and refining) plant capable of treating 20,000 tpd of ore to pad or 1,058 cubic meters per hour of pregnant solution to produce doré bars.
-The plant layout is designed to be upgradeable to 40,000 tpd and 80,000 tpd respectively.
+The plant layout is designed to be upgradeable to 40,000 tpd and 80,000 tpd with the addition of extra absorption trains.

 HEAP LEACH PAD

-Once the mineral placed on the pad is saturated and in leach, the pregnant solution will drain to the base of the pad, and via gravity will be piped directly to the ADR Plant Adsorption Circuit.
-The PLS Pond will be built and used for storage of solution as required.
+Once the mineral placed on the pad is saturated and in leach, the pregnant solution will drain to the the pad’s base, and via gravity will be piped directly to the ADR Plant Adsorption Circuit.
+The PLS Pond will be built and used for solution storage as required.